1. Home

 </html>

-As you can see you can use any HTML you want without doing anything special or extra in your .php file, as long as it is outside of the PHP tags.
+As you can see, you can use any HTML you want without doing anything special or extra in your PHP file, as long as it's outside and separate from the PHP tags.

 <?php